Nimrod (1867 ship): Nimrod expedition

 In 1907 the shipbuilder William Beardmore bought Nimrod and re-registered her in London as a yacht to serve as Shackleton's expedition ship.
 The purchase price was £5,000.
 She was in poor condition, needing caulking and renewal of her masts.
 In June 1907 she reached London, where she was overhauled.

 King Edward VII and Queen Alexandra visited the ship, and on 11 August she left for Antarctica, captained by Rupert England.
 She sailed via Australia and New Zealand, and on 1 January 1908 she left New Zealand for the Southern Ocean.
 To conserve coal in Nimrod's limited bunkers, the Union Steam Ship Company cargo steamship Koonya towed her as far as the Antarctic Circle, a distance of about 1400 nmi.
 The Union Company Chairman Sir James Mills and the New Zealand Government each paid half the cost of the tow.
 From 14 January Nimrod continued under her own power.

 On 29 January 1908 Nimrod reached McMurdo Sound on 3 February she reached Cape Royds, where she landed Shackleton's equipment and expedition team.
 Shackleton became dissatisfied with Captain England, who often moved Nimrod away from shore when he feared the sea ice was unsafe.
 On 22 February she finished unloading and left for New Zealand, leaving Shackleton's party ashore to make their expedition.

 Shackleton had Captain England replaced by Frederick Pryce Evans, who had captained Koonya when she towed Nimrod south in January 1908.
 In January 1909 Evans brought Nimrod back to Antarctica to rendezvous with the returning expedition team, which Shackleton had split into parties, each with its own objective.
 The "Northern Party" had explored Victoria Land, and on 2 February 1909 reached its arranged rendezvous point to meet the ship, but heavy drifting snow prevented Nimrod's lookouts from seeing the Northern Party's camp.
 She continued to the Ferrar Glacier, where she picked up a three-man party who had been doing geological work.
 She then returned, and two days later succeeded in finding and re-embarking the Northern Party.

-Nimrod then anchored off the Erebus Ice Tongue, and between 28 February and 4 March re-embarked Shackleton's "Southern Party", who had made the first successful ascent of Mount Erebus and had unsuccessfully tried to reach the South Pole.
+Nimrod then anchored off the Erebus Glacier Tongue, and between 28 February and 4 March re-embarked Shackleton's "Southern Party", who had made the first successful ascent of Mount Erebus and had unsuccessfully tried to reach the South Pole.
 She had now re-embarked all of Shackleton's team and left Antarctica, reaching New Zealand on 23 March 1909.
 Shackleton's team named some features of Antarctica's geography after the ship, including the Nimrod Glacier.